-O.INTEGR The TOE must ensure the integrity of all audit and Scanner data.
+O.INTEGR The TOE must ensure the integrity of all audit and System data.

 The TOE is required to protect the audit data from deletion as well as guarantee the availability of the audit data in the event of storage exhaustion, failure or attack [FAU_STG.2].
-The Scanner is required to protect the Scanner data collected from an IT System from any modification and unauthorized deletion [IDS_STG.1].
-Only authorized administrators of the Scanner may query or add audit and Scanner data [FMT_MTD.1].
-The Scanner must protect the collected data from modification and ensure its integrity when the data is transmitted to another IT product [FPT_ITC.1, FPT_ITI.1].
+The System is required to protect the System data from any modification and unauthorized deletion [IDS_STG.1].
+Only authorized administrators of the System may query or add audit and System data [FMT_MTD.1].
+The System must protect the collected data from modification and ensure its integrity when the data is transmitted to another IT product [FPT_ITC.1, FPT_ITI.1].
 The TOE must ensure that all functions to protect the data are not bypassed [ADV_ARC.1].
 The TSF must be protected form interference that would prevent it from performing its functions [ADV_ARC.1].

-O.EXPORT When the TOE makes its Scanner data available to other IDS components, the TOE will ensure the confidentiality of the Scanner data.
+O.EXPORT When any IDS component makes its data available to another IDS components, the TOE will ensure the confidentiality of the System data.

 The TOE must make the collected data available to other IT products [FPT_ITA.1].
-The TOE must protect the collected data from modification and ensure its integrity when the data is transmitted to another IT product [FPT_ITC.1, FPT_ITI.1].
+The TOE must protect all data from modification and ensure its integrity when the data is transmitted to another IT product [FPT_ITC.1, FPT_ITI.1].